Mehrauli Archaeological Park in Delhi (India) is a world heritage site with time ravaged monuments from the 10th century to the British era.

-The Heritage walks organised by Raahi are free and promise to tell you stories ranging from the Delhi Sultanate to the British Empire.
+The Heritage walks organized by Raahi are free and promise to tell you stories ranging from the Delhi Sultanate to the British Empire.

 Listen to tales galore of a Sultan of Delhi and of rivalries in the Mughal empire, of Sufi saints and British governors on this walk through a legendary settlement.